In Shared Oneness - Our Location

 The In Shared Oneness

-retreat center is located in Mount Shasta city (Northern California, USA), a small town at the foot of the mountain with the same name: Mt Shasta.
+retreat center is located just outside the center of Mount Shasta city (Northern California, USA), a small town at the foot of the mountain with the same name: Mt Shasta.

 Our space can accommodate a dozen people but we typically limit our retreats to six or ten participants (Two little friendly dogs may join occasionally).